Lynda Blanchard

-Lynda "Lindy" Blanchard (born July 4, 1959) is an American businesswoman, diplomat, and political candidate who served as the United States Ambassador to Slovenia from 2019 until 2021, serving under former President Donald Trump and his administration.
-She was a candidate in the 2022 Alabama gubernatorial election, having switched to that race from the Senate election.
+Lynda "Lindy" Blanchard (born July 4, 1959) is an American businesswoman, diplomat, and political candidate who served as the United States Ambassador to Slovenia from 2019 until 2021, under President Donald Trump and his administration.
+She was a candidate in the 2022 Alabama gubernatorial election, losing to incumbent Governor Kay Ivey in the Republican primary, having switched to that race from the Senate election.

+In March 2025, Trump named Blanchard as his nominee for United States Ambassador to the United Nations Agencies for Food and Agriculture.

 Early life and education

 Blanchard is a native of Montgomery, Alabama.
 She earned a Bachelor of Science degree in mathematics, with a minor in computer science, from Auburn University in 1991.

 Career

 In 2004, Blanchard founded the 100X Development Foundation, a non-profit organization based in Montgomery, Alabama.
 Blanchard is also the founder and former senior advisor of B&M Management Company, a real estate investment firm.

 Blanchard was nominated as United States Ambassador to Slovenia by President Donald Trump in June 2018.
 On July 18, 2019, she was confirmed for the ambassadorship by the U.S. Senate with a 55–41 vote.
 Blanchard resigned from the post following the inauguration of President Joe Biden and was succeeded by Susan K. Falatko as Charge d'Affaires.